-General IP Interns – Vidushi Dixit, Sriradha Rai Choudhuri, Mansi Mishra and Rohan Singh have commenced their General IP Internship with the firm’s law practice.
+Interns – Rishita Kala, Priyanka Jaiswal, Naman Keswani, Rishav Kumar, Aruna Bopche, Garima Chauhan and Manish Kumar have commenced their General IP Internship with the firm’s law practice.

 We hope their stay in the firm during the 4 week period of their internship will be mutually enriching and that the firm and they will learn exciting things from each other!

-Mahima Agrawal (Pre-Final Year) has successfully completed her Internship at ALG.
-At the end of her internship, she obliged us with her thoughts and ideas during the Sharing of Reflections (SoR) session.
-Her presence enriched the firm while she interned here.
-We wish her all the best in her future endeavors.
+Rohan Singh, Sriradha Rai Choudhuri and Mansi Mishra (Pre-Final Year) have successfully completed their Internship at ALG.
+At the end of their internship, they obliged us with their thoughts and ideas during the Sharing of Reflections (SoR) session.
+Their presence enriched the firm while they interned here.
+We wish them all the best in their future endeavors.

 The contents of this website are meant solely for the purposes of